AhmedAShaheen/Homomorphic-Coprocessor/README.md

 # Homomorphic-Coprocessor
-System Verilog codes of an LTV homomorphic coprocessor and its testbenches.
+System Verilog codes of an LTV homomorphic coprocessor and its testbenches for a submitted research work.